 How can data help with assessing food insecurity?

-COVID-19 has brought a perfect storm of challenges to many nonprofits, but especially human service nonprofits such as food relief providers due to: (i) increased demand/greater food insecurity; (ii) strain on resources; (iii) greater difficulty in logistics and distribution of food.
+COVID-19 has brought a perfect storm of challenges to many nonprofits, especially human service nonprofits, such as food relief providers, due to: (i) increased demand/greater food insecurity; (ii) strain on resources; (iii) greater difficulty in logistics and distribution of food.
 Nonprofits need better tools to assess need and then direct services to the hardest hit areas.

-Teresa Harrison, PhD, and Neville Vakharia, PhD, professors at Drexel University, collected information on all known food distribution sites operating in the Summer of 2020 in the five-county Pennsylvania metropolitan region and key demographic data, particularly data related to food insecurity.
-We develop a more accurate index of food insecurity: # of residents in need per food distribution site to simultaneously account for need AND food relief providers in the local community.
+Teresa Harrison, PhD, and Neville Vakharia, PhD, collected information on all known food distribution sites operating in the summer of 2020 in the five-county Philadelphia metropolitan region and key demographic data, particularly data related to food insecurity.
+They developed a more accurate index of food insecurity: number of residents in need per food distribution site to simultaneously account for need AND food relief providers in the local community.

 Summer 2020 Food Relief Need and Identified Gaps

-In the 5 county Philadelphia region, Harrison and Vakharia found:
+In the five-county Philadelphia region, Harrison and Vakharia found¹:

-- 815 food distribution sites with 8 sites per zip code
+- 815 food distribution sites with eight sites per zip code

-- Of the 8, there were on average 2 food cupboards, 3.5 for student distribution, 1 for senior distribution, and the remaining are a variety of neighborhood distribution sites.
+- Of the eight, there were on average two food cupboards, 3.5 for student distribution, one for senior distribution and the remaining a variety of neighborhood distribution sites

-- Need is around 2 times as high in urban areas but there are approximately 9 times more food providers/distribution sites in Philadelphia proper
+- Need is around two times as high in urban areas but there are approximately nine times more food providers/distribution sites in Philadelphia proper

 Next Phase of Project